 Contact SNAP.HSRC@oregonstate.edu with questions, for application assistance, or if you get denied when you are sure you are eligible.

-The office of public safety is here for you!
-Check out these resources to stay safe.
+As always, the office of public safety is here for you!

 - OSU Assist provides mobile crisis response for mental health matters and other forms of distress.
 It can be reached via Public Safety at 541-737-3010.